Back to School Return - Exclusions and COVID related information

 Students who test positive or are presumed positive for COVID-19 are asked to isolate.

 What if someone in our home has tested positive for COVID-19, but my student isn't sick?

 If someone in the home has tested positive or is presumed positive for COVID-19, the parent/guardian should notify the school.
 The administrator or nurse will provide quarantine guidance and a return to school date.
-It is essential to contact the school and provided information if your student becomes sick.
+It is essential to contact the school and provide information if your student becomes sick.